Discover the haunting history of the Potsdam Concentration Camp and learn about the atrocities committed during this dark period in human history.

 Here are some key points to remember about Potsdam Concentration Camp:

-- Potsdam Concentration Camp was established in 1933 as one of the earliest concentration camps in Nazi Germany.
+Potsdam Concentration Camp was opened in 1933 as one of the oldest concentration camps of Third Reich Germany.

-- The camp was liberated by Soviet forces in 1945 and later used as an internment camp and military base.
+The camp was freed by the Soviets in 1945 and in the following year was transformed into an internment camp and a military fort.

 Conclusion